-These are tasks to complete before it freezes (or at least quickly after the first frost):
+These are tasks to complete before it freezes (or at least quickly after the first frost).

-4. Clean up, maintain, and properly store garden tools and equipment.
+- Clean up, maintain, and properly store garden tools and equipment.
 Note any that need to be replaced.
 If you need a new set of good-quality hand tools like the ones in this kit, add it to your Christmas list!

-6. Start a wish-list of gifts you would like.
+- Start a wish list of gifts you would like.
 The holidays are approaching!
 Things you can use for your spring garden are great gift suggestions for others.

-9. Start diagramming/planning what you want where.
+- Start diagramming/planning what you want where.
 Once you have a very general plan – vegetable garden, herb garden, annuals, perennials, bushes, and trees planned out – it’s time to start getting more specific.
 A journal specifically designed for gardeners will give you room to plan your garden, journal your efforts, and then make notes about what worked and what didn’t.
 Not to mention I can’t remember this stuff from one year to the next.
 I refer to mine frequently when planning my spring garden.
 It’s my gardening brain!

 - Do you want to plant any new ones?